 If you fail to meet the requirements, for any reason, you will receive written notification explaining the deficiencies found in your documentation.
 If your application is denied, you would be required to attend a Firefighter Minimum Standards Course, at one of the many Certified Training Centers located throughout Florida, in order to be certified as a firefighter in this state.

-If you have any questions on Florida Firefighter Equivalency Requirements, contact:
+If you have any questions about the Florida Firefighter Equivalency Requirements,